sobhan-moosavi/DCRNN/README.md

 # Driving Style Representation in Convolutional Recurrent Neural Network Models of Driver Identification

-This repository contains all the implementations (proposed models as well as baselines) and sample files for the D-CRNN paper.
+This repository contains all the implementations (including proposed models as well as baselines) and sample files for the D-CRNN paper.

 ## Feature Engineering
 * __Statistical Feature Matrix__: to generate feature matrix as input for deep models, use ```Create_FeatureMatrix.py```.